tornadotwins/fpscontrol/UnityProject/Assets/6by7/_README.txt

 contact@sixbysevenstudio.com
 Just send your invoice/order #

-This allows me to send you updates, news, and even occasional free tools!
+This allows me to send you updates, news, and free tools!

-Once registered, you can also request a Unity 3.x compatible  version of any tool, if needed.

-For help, support, documentation, tutorial videos, etc, please visit: www.sixbysevenstudio.com www.sixbysevenstudio.com/forum
+For help, support, documentation, tutorial videos, etc, please visit: www.sixbysevenstudio.com
+...or:
+www.sixbysevenstudio.com/forum

 Thank you for purchasing!
-gw